kboronka/das-build/README.md

 ### how to use angular-cli
 - generating a component ```ng g c components/list```
 - generating a service ```ng g s issues```

+## Development server
+### frontend
+Run `ng serve` from the frontend folder.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+### backend
+Run `npm run dev` from the backend folder
+Navigate to `http://localhost:4000/`.
+The app will automatically reload if you change any of the source files.